-This is recipe for Sumac Roasted Leg of Lamb is nothing like the lamb of my youth; it is amazing!
+This is a recipe for Sumac Roasted Leg of Lamb is nothing like the lamb of my youth; it is amazing!
 I grew up eating lamb.
-Lamb was not a luxury by any means back in the olden days.
+Lamb was not luxury by any means back in the olden days.
 My parents brought a lamb, had it butchered, packaged it, and put in the freezer.
-It seemed logical as my heritage is Basque and we come from a long-line of shepherds to lambs.
+It seemed logical as my heritage is Basque and we come from a long line of shepherds to lambs.

 A while back we were introduced to Lava Lake Ranch and fell in love.
 Lava Lake is an artisan producer of the finest grass-fed lamb I have ever tasted.
-The family owned ranch is nestled out in the mountains of Sun Valley, Idaho (we have not visited, yet, but the photos are gorgeous) where the lambs run around playing, eating grass and enjoying the sunshine.
+The family-owned ranch is nestled out in the mountains of Sun Valley, Idaho (we have not visited, yet, but the photos are gorgeous) where the lambs run around playing, eating grass and enjoying the sunshine.
 They are tended to by shepherds in the same manner that has been passed down for centuries.
 The result is the most flavorful lamb you have ever had.
 It is 100% grass-fed, free-range and never given hormones or antibiotics.
 It is perfect.

 Recently, Christina, reached out wondering if I would be interested in developing some new lamb recipes for the upcoming spring season.
-I squealed with delight and then a couple weeks later a generous package of lamb landed on my doorstep.
+I squealed with delight and then a couple of weeks later a generous package of lamb landed on my doorstep.
 The first recipe I worked on was for a boneless leg of lamb.
-I pondered with ideas of how to season this gorgeous leg of lamb; but, in the end decided to stick to traditional ways with a slight twist.
+I pondered with ideas of how to season this gorgeous leg of lamb; but, in the end, decided to stick to traditional ways with a slight twist.

 I remember my Tia Anne cooking a lamb roast the same way: stuffed with fresh garlic and then roasted until golden (and well-done).
-Even-though, I was not a fan of lamb back then, I loved the smell of the meat roasting with fresh garlic.
+Even though, I was not a fan of lamb back then, I loved the smell of the meat roasting with fresh garlic.
 Pungent but slightly caramelized.
 I even loved picking the little bits off of the bottom of the pan when it was finished.
 Heaven.

 I feel the same as the women in my life felt; that a quality piece of meat only needs simple seasoning, just enough to enhance the already intense flavors.
 I, took the leg of lamb, gently cut small silts into the pink flesh, and nestled cloves of garlic through the meat.
-Then I rubbed the meat with a mixture of Maldon salt, fresh cracked black pepper and sumac.
+Then I rubbed the meat with a mixture of Maldon salt, fresh cracked black pepper, and sumac.
 Before cooking the lamb, I lightly browned all of the sides to lock in the juices.
 The sumac gave the meat a slightly lemony taste and a gorgeous deep brown color.
 The lamb came out succulent; moist, full of juices and melt on your tongue tender.
-I served the lamb with lavash, homemade hummus, roasted asparagus drizzled with blood orange and a full-bodies syrah.
+I served the lamb with lavash, homemade hummus, roasted asparagus drizzled with blood orange and a full-bodied syrah.

 Roasted Leg of Lamb with Sumac

-- 2 lb boneless leg of lamb
+2 lb boneless leg of lamb

-- 8 clove of fresh garlic, split in half
+8 clove of fresh garlic, split in half

-- 1 tablespoon sumac
+1 tablespoon sumac

-- 1 tablespoon maldon salt
+1 tablespoon Maldon salt

-- 1 tablespoon fresh cracked black pepper
+1 tablespoon fresh cracked black pepper

-- 1 tablespoon olive oil
+1 tablespoon olive oil

 Heat oven to 350.

 Using a sharp knife, make small slits throughout the piece of lamb and stuff a piece of garlic into the flesh.

-- Mix the sumac, salt and pepper together.
+Mix the sumac, salt, and pepper together.
 Press into the flesh.

-- In a large dutch oven heat the olive oil over medium heat, brown all sides of the leg of lamb; about 3 minutes per side.
+In a large dutch oven heat the olive oil over medium heat, brown all sides of the leg of lamb; about 3 minutes per side.

-- Remove from the oven.
+Remove from the oven.

 Let sit for 10 minutes before slicing.